Simulation to Reality

 Networking with Physical Robots

 In Docker, everything runs in one container.
-With a real TurtleBot3, your laptop and the robot communicate over Wi-Fi.
+With a real TurtleBot 4, your laptop and the robot communicate over Wi-Fi — on a dedicated network set up specifically for the robots.

 Mapping: Sim vs. Real